 The Social History Society has been encouraging and promoting innovative scholarship since founded in 1974.
-Nearly two years ago the Executive Committee decided that, to this end, we should establish a new Social History Society Book Prize.
+In 2018, we established a new Social History Society Book Prize.
 After reviewing all the submissions, the judges have unanimously decided on the inaugural winner.

 The winner of the 2018 Social History Society Book Prize is: